shiriivtsan/spotinst-functions-examples/ruby-multi-xml/README.md

 sls deploy
 ```

-The first time you run this command your new function will be created and linked to your Spotinst account under the environment that you specified.
+The first time you run this command, your new function will be created and linked to your Spotinst account under the environment that you specified.
 You can check this on the Spotinst Functions console.

 ## Testing

 Run this function by triggering the endpoint.
-On the Spotinst Console, navigate to your envionment and function, then select "run test" under the Test tab.
+On the Spotinst Console, navigate to your envionment and function, then select "Run test" under the Test tab.
 You will see the user's name returned as a string in the console window and logs if the project has been hooked up correctly!

 ### Next Steps:
-You could configure this function to parse XML send in the body of an http request with some minor changes.
-You could then make a request from an external program - written in any language - and get back your parsed string.
+You could configure this function to parse XML sent in the body of an http request with some minor changes.
+You could then make a request from an external program - written in any language - and pass back your parsed string.

+You can use this template to add in any gem you want.
 This enables you to use your favorite gems anywhere and at any time!